Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Constructions in children's input

 \section{Constructions in children's input}

 Child-directed speech can be seen as a separate linguistic register and is the primary input that children encounter in their first years.
-It has mostly been scrutinized from phonetic and lexical viewpoints, where well-established findings are that it features slower speech and exaggerated intonation patterns which infants prefer listening to \cite{zangl2007increased}, while its vocabulary is rather restricted to everyday topics and children's immediate surroundings \cite{snow1977talking}.
+On the phonetic level, it features slower speech and exaggerated intonation patterns, which infants prefer listening to \cite{zangl2007increased}, while its vocabulary is mostly restricted to everyday topics and children's immediate surroundings \cite{snow1977talking}.
 Structurally, child-directed utterances are usually shorter and simpler than adult-directed ones \cite{genovese2020infantdirected} and feature high amounts of structural and lexical repetition \cite{tal2024infantdirected}.
-Statistical properties of the input directly influence the children's order of acquisition for syntactic patterns \cite{huttenlocher2002language,ambridge2015ubiquity}, e.g. for relative clauses \cite{diessel2000development,brandt2008acquisition,chen2015acquisition}.
+Statistical properties of the input directly influence the children's order of acquisition for syntactic patterns \cite{huttenlocher2002language,ambridge2015ubiquity}, e.g., for relative clauses \cite{diessel2000development,brandt2008acquisition,chen2015acquisition}.